Board of Directors and Staff

 Kristen Check is Program Evaluation Coordinator at Water Mission, a Christian nonprofit engineering organization which provides sustainable safe water, sanitation and hygiene solutions for people in developing countries and disaster areas.
-At Water Mission Kristen is responsible for designing and implementing evaluation and research initiatives which support Water Mission’s “best-in-class” standard, providing evidence of the effectiveness and impact of Water Mission’s approach.
-In this capacity, she manages large-scale research grants from organizations such as the World Bank and supervises international field staff for multiple, ongoing international research projects.
+Kristen is responsible for designing and implementing evaluation and research initiatives, providing evidence of the effectiveness and impact of Water Mission’s approach.
+In this capacity, she manages large-scale research grants from organizations such as the World Bank and supervises international field staff for ongoing international research projects.

 Kristen holds an M.A. degree in anthropology from the University of South Carolina and a B.A. from the University of Wisconsin.
 In 2017, she also completed a post-graduate certificate from the London School of Hygiene and Tropical Medicine in Public Health.
 Kristen has published articles in numerous national and international journals, including Practicing Anthropology, and has presented her research at several academic and industry conferences.
-Kristen and her husband Aaron live in Charleston, SC.
+Kristen, her husband, and infant son live in Charleston, SC.

 Jonathan Wiles is Vice President of Program Excellence at Living Water International.
 In that role, he leads a team of subject matter experts—integrating disciplines like public health, sustainability, engineering, and missiology—who focus on new approaches, tools, and organizational learning.
 He also leads Living Water’s long-range strategic planning efforts, consults with other organizations on strategy development and change management, and chairs the steering committee of the Accord WASH Alliance.